waynemwashuma/applicant/README.md

 - A Django backend that stores and serves application data
 - A React frontend that lets you create, review, and update applications

+## User guide

+If you want to understand how the website works before running it, start with the [User Guide](user-guide.md).
+It explains the user flow and the reviewer flow step by step.

+There is also a [live version](https://waynemwashuma.github.io/applicant/) of the frontend on this repository's GitHub Pages site, and it uses mock data so you can explore the app without running the backend locally.

 ## What You Need

 - A computer with `Node.js` and `npm` installed